xyfir/illuminsight/docs/self-host.md

-# Self-Host Illuminsight
+# Self-Host illuminsight

-This tutorial will outline how to get Illuminsight running on your own server.
+This tutorial will outline how to get illuminsight running on your own server.

 # Requisites